Supertech twin towers razed to ground | Science-Environment

 The local Noida Authority, which had approved the building maps in the first place, oversaw the mega demolition exercise which had been in planning for almost a year now.

-Mumbai-based Edifice Engineering was tasked with the job and it had hired South Africa's Jet Demolitions for its expertise.
-The Central Building Research Institute (CBRI) was appointed by the Supreme Court as technical expert for the project.
+Edifice Engineering had hired South Africa's Jet Demolitions for its expertise.
+The Central Building Research Institute (CBRI) was appointed by the Supreme Court as a technical expert for the project.

 The top court ordered that Supertech would bear the cost of the demolition as it noted that the construction of twin towers, which was not part of the original plan for Emerald Court, directly affected the quality of life of its residents.

-The only other precedence of high-rise structures in India being demolished are four housing complexes in the Maradu municipality area of Kochi, Kerala, in January 2020 in compliance with orders of the Supreme Court, which had held the 18-20 storey buildings to be illegal as they had been built in violation of the Coastal Regulation Zone norms.
+The only other precedence of high-rise structures in India being demolished is four housing complexes in the Maradu municipality area of Kochi, Kerala, in January 2020 in compliance with orders of the Supreme Court, which had held the 18-20 story buildings to be illegal as they had been built in violation of the Coastal Regulation Zone norms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)